West Alexander to East Exchange Corridor

 Within the recommended design, you will also notice some changes to parking.
 The City understands that parking is important to businesses and residents.
 With this in mind, we are adding parking within the area to offset the loss of some parking spots along the corridor.
 View a map of the parking along the corridor and for more information on where parking will be added.

 The Pedestrian and Cycling Strategies identify the West Alexander to East Exchange Corridor as a high priority for upgrading to protected bike lanes.
 The City has been engaging the public to receive input on what is important to consider when developing a plan.
-Based on public feedback and technical analysis to date the recommended design for the West Alexander to East Exchange Corridor is Option 1, which includes one-way protected bike lanes on both McDermot Avenue and Bannatyne Avenue between Waterfront Drive and Furby Street.
+Based on public feedback and technical analysis the recommended design for the West Alexander to East Exchange Corridor is Option 1 (view all three options used for public feedback under the documents tab), which includes one-way protected bike lanes on both McDermot Avenue and Bannatyne Avenue between Waterfront Drive and Furby Street.
 View the recommended design.
-Further information on feedback provided by citizens throughout this study is available in the public engagement report.
+Further information on feedback provided by citizens throughout this study is available in the public engagement report available under the documents tab.

 The project also includes designing a connection to downtown using Ellen/Carlton Street and Hargrave Street.
 The recommended design includes one-way protected bike lanes on each of Ellen/Carlton Street and Hargrave Street.
 In 2018, bike lanes will be constructed on Ellen Street and Hargrave between McDermot Avenue and Bannatyne Avenue only.
 Construction of the remaining parts of this connection will be considered for future construction seasons.